How to Price Your Ecommerce Products for Maximum Growth

 Delivery and shipping charges can also include packaging costs and tariffs or other taxes.

-Shipping and handling costs are the #1 reason for cart abandonment, with 48% of abandoning customers citing this as the reason.
+Shipping and handling costs are the #1 reason for cart abandonment, with 48% of abandon carts because of unexpected shipping costs, making it the #1 reason for lost sales!

 Because customers usually prefer “free” shipping to an added charge, include shipping costs in your product price, then offer free shipping.